 The roles and responsibilities of the organizational units identified in Figure 1 are described in the appropriate sections of the Governance Document below.
 The Chesapeake Bay Program Office assigns staff time to assist in the critical coordination, administration, and technical support necessary for the efficient operation of organizational units.

-The structure and governance of the Chesapeake Bay Program will change and evolve over time as a result of the application of adaptive management.
+The structure and governance of the CBP will change and evolve over time as a result of the application of adaptive management.
 The adaptive management process will foster both

-(1) continual improvement of the Chesapeake Bay Program’s organizational performance and (2) improved ecosystem management by allowing adjustments to the organizational structure based on the relations between improving scientific knowledge, management actions and progress toward the goals of the Chesapeake Bay Program.
+(1) continual improvement of the CBP’s organizational performance and (2) improved ecosystem management by allowing adjustments to the organizational structure based on the relations between improving scientific knowledge, management actions and progress toward the goals of the CBP.
 Following the adaptive management process, the partnership will likely learn that there are features of the organizational structure and governance that require modification.
-Changes to structure and governance in the future will be coordinated by the MB.
-The following section provides a description of the governance (mission, functions and responsibilities, leadership, membership and operations) of the various organizational entities that comprise the Chesapeake Bay Program.
+Changes to structure and governance in the future will be coordinated by the PSC.
+The following section provides a description of the governance (mission, functions and responsibilities, leadership, membership and operations) of the various organizational entities that comprise the CBP.

-All meetings are open to the public,1 with notification, at a minimum, through the Chesapeake Bay Program website (www.chesapeakebay.net) including date, time, location, agenda and materials.
-While all meetings are open to the public, there may be space or phone-line limitations.
-Therefore, a summary of actions and decisions will also be available on the Chesapeake Bay Program website following the meeting.